Borderline Mothers: Borderline Personality Disorder's Effects On Children

 BPD: A choice or a mental illness?

 Although it can be challenging to live with BPD, your mother did not choose to live with a mental illness.
-BPD is a complex condition she may not fully understand, and your parents might not note its impact on you.
+BPD is a complex condition she may not fully understand, and your mother might not note its impact on you.
 Despite this, your mother's diagnosis doesn't give her a right to take out emotional pain on you, pry too much delicate information from you before you're ready, or abuse you.

-Emotional abuse, or any other type of abuse, is not an acceptable way for a parent with borderline personality disorder to cope with their condition.
+Emotional abuse, or any other type of abuse, is not an acceptable way for a mother or parent with borderline personality disorder to cope with their condition.
 Borderline personality disorder may not be your parent's fault, but they are responsible for learning how to control it.
 There are many resources and effective treatment options for people living with BPD, and some people may experience periods of symptom remission when caring for themselves proactively.

 Resources for individuals with borderline personality disorder